Bundesverband Alternative Investments e.V. (BAI)

 KAGB (German Capital Investment Code) and other national legal sources

 As it is a Directive and not a Regulation, the contents and rules of the European AIFMD are only applicable after transposition into national law.
 The German Capital Investment Code (KAGB) makes use of the national scope for legal design by deviating from the AIFMD in numerous areas and by making some prescriptions stricter than those of the Directive itself (so-called gold-plating).
 As a codification of the entire German investment funds’ law, the KAGB not only regulates AIFMs, but also includes rules for UCITS and also regulates numerous types of AIFs.
+It is expected to be supplemented in the foreseeable future by the Financial Market Digitization Act (FinmadiG) to create regulations for dealing with crypto assets and other digital investment products.

 The following chart provides an overview of the KAGB's system and fund categories: